ababic/django-cogwheels/docs/source/using-setting-values.rst

 1. First, an appropriate 'raw' setting value is identified, following the standard process (see: :ref:`raw_value_process`).
 2. The raw value is checked to ensure that it is a string.
 If it is not, a helpfully worded ``OverrideValueTypeInvalid`` or ``DefaultValueTypeInvalid`` error is raised.
-3. The string value is checked to ensure it it matches the expected format (e.g. 'project.app.module').
-If it does not, a helpfully worded ``OverrideValueFormatInvalid`` or ``DefaultValueFormatInvalid`` error is raised.
-4. Cogwheels attempts to import the module using Python's ``importlib.import_module()``.
+3. Cogwheels attempts to import the module using Python's ``importlib.import_module()``.
 If the import fails, a helpfully worded ``OverrideValueNotImportable`` or ``DefaultValueNotImportable`` error is raised.
-5. The successfully imported module is cached, so that the above steps can be bypassed the next time it is requested.
+4. The successfully imported module is cached, so that the above steps can be bypassed the next time it is requested.

 ..
 NOTE :: To learn more about the errors raised by Cogwheels, and to see some examples, see: :doc:`error-handling`